 Subrecipients are to be held to the same non-discrimination standards and accountable to the FTA Master Agreement as well as more defined guidelines based on their particular projects as MORPC when using these funds.
-Each subrecipient is also responsible to complete FTA's Certification and Assurances each federal fiscal year as they become available.
+MORPC also complies FTA's Certification and Assurances each federal fiscal year as they become available.